Jean-François Seznec

 Jean-François Seznec is a political scientist specializing in business and finance in the Middle East.
+He retired in 2020 and now spends his time managing Hollywood Farm, a fourth-generation family farm in the Broadneck peninsula of Annapolis, Maryland.

-He is currently an adjunct professor in the School of Advanced International Studies (SAIS) at the Johns Hopkins University, and at Georgetown University's McDonough School of Business and Edmund A. Walsh School of Foreign Service, in Washington, D.C..
+Prior to his retirement, he was an adjunct professor at the School of Advanced International Studies (SAIS) at the Johns Hopkins University (2012–2020) and at Georgetown University's McDonough School of Business and Edmund A. Walsh School of Foreign Service (2002–2015); both located in Washington, D.C..
 Seznec was previously visiting associate professor at the Center for Contemporary Arab Studies at Georgetown University, where he taught from 2001 to 2012.
 His teaching and research interests are in the Persian Gulf region with special focus on the political and social variables that influence the economic development of the region.
 He also focuses on industrialization in the Persian Gulf region, concentrating on financial and oil markets and petrochemical and other energy-based industries.
 Seznec is also the founder and managing director of the Lafayette Group LLC, a US-based private investment company.

 Education

 Born and raised in France, Seznec moved to the United States as a teenager to pursue his education.
 In 1970 he received his Bachelor of Arts with departmental honors from Washington College in Maryland.
 In 1973 he received a Master of International Affairs (MIA) from the School of International and Public Affairs, Columbia University.
 He later returned to academics to complete a Master of Arts and Philosophy Doctorate in Political Science from Yale University in 1994.
 His Ph.D. dissertation was entitled "The Politics of the Financial Markets in Saudi Arabia, Kuwait, and Bahrain."